Pediatric Neurology Residency Faculty

-I trained in pediatrics at Boston Medical Center and completed training in child neurology and epilepsy at Tufts Medical Center and returned to the Boston Medical Center campus in 2005.
+I trained in pediatrics at Boston Medical Center, completed training in child neurology and epilepsy at Tufts Medical Center and returned to the Boston Medical Center campus in 2005.
 During my career at Boston Medical Center, I embraced the medical center for its mission to provide exceptional care for all and the collegial academic environment that fosters innovative care solutions across disciplines.

 Why I chose BMC: Every day I feel inspired by what happens here.
 I am energized by the stories of my patients, the talents and compassion of my colleagues, and the belief that through innovation and collaboration we can make the impossible truly possible!